The Domestic Workers Bill of Rights took effect in Illinois on January 1st, 2017. This article explains what your rights are as domestic worker.

 - Earned at least $440 outside of the 12 month period

-Contact the Illinois Department of Employment Services for more information at (800) 244-5631.
+Contact the Illinois Department of Employment Security for more information at (800) 244-5631.

-Single people who earn at least $10,300 per year ($11,850 if over age 65) must pay income taxes.
-Married couples who earn at least $20,600 per year must pay income taxes ($21,850 if one spouse is over age 65; $23,100 if both spouses are over age 65).
+For the 2016 tax season, single people who earn at least $10,350 per year ($11,900 if over age 65) must pay federal income taxes.
+Married couples who earn at least $20,700 per year must payfederal income taxes ($21,950 if one spouse is over age 65; $23,200 if both spouses are over age 65).
+You should also check to see if you need to pay state or municipal taxes.
 Your boss does not have to withhold taxes.
 You can agree with your boss to do so.
 If you do not withhold taxes, you may owe money when you file your tax returns.